Archive for Financial News

 US Treasury Bonds Futures:

-US Year Treasury Notes Long Bonds Futures COT ChartThe US Treasury Bonds large speculator standing this week was a net position of -54,533 contracts in the data reported through Tuesday.
-This was a weekly lift of 3,503 contracts from the previous week which had a total of -58,036 net contracts.
+US Year Treasury Notes Long Bonds Futures COT ChartThe US Treasury Bonds large speculator standing this week equaled a net position of -23,114 contracts in the data reported through Tuesday.
+This was a weekly decline of -1,943 contracts from the previous week which had a total of -21,171 net contracts.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish with a score of 64.5 percent.
-The commercials are Bearish-Extreme with a score of 13.2 percent and the small traders (not shown in chart) are Bullish-Extreme with a score of 89.1 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish with a score of 75.4 percent.
+The commercials are Bearish-Extreme with a score of 13.0 percent and the small traders (not shown in chart) are Bullish with a score of 68.6 percent.

 US Treasury Bonds StatisticsSPECULATORSCOMMERCIALSSMALL TRADERS